Update: Massachusetts “Grand Bargain” Includes New PFML Law, but Program Implementation Might be Delayed

 - Massachusetts has passed legislation to provide paid family and medical leave and make changes to state wage and hour provisions.

 - The new law – known as the “Grand Bargain” legislation — will be implemented in phases over the next five years beginning with a change in the calculation of tipped employees’ wages, a decrease in holiday premium pay and an increase in the minimum wage to $12 per hour all effective Jan.
 1, 2019.

-- Paid Family and Medical Leave benefits will be funded through employer and employee contributions beginning July 1, 2019; benefits will be available to eligible workers in 2021.
+- Paid Family and Medical Leave benefits will be funded through employer and employee contributions, with benefits coming available to eligible workers in 2021.

 State lawmakers in Massachusetts passed “An Act Relative to Minimum Wage, Paid Family Medical Leave, and the Sales Tax Holiday” — referred to as the “Grand Bargain” legislation.

 Here is a breakdown of provisions found in the new law: